 When we organize to ensure that musicians work under collective bargaining agreements as well as other kinds of contracts and compacts and to build solidarity in our union, we are stronger and more united.
 When we join with others to organize for the rights of artists and workers, and in support of unions and activists in our communities as part of a broader mission, we are even more powerful.

 The Organizing Department works with musicians on a local, national and international level to organize for musicians’ rights in our communities.
-We support organizing efforts in all segments of the music business, including the growing freelance scene, and especially in genres where the AFM has traditionally been less active such as jazz, Latin, Latin jazz, rap and hip-hop.
+We support organizing efforts in all segments of the music business, including the growing freelance scene, and especially in genres where the AFM has traditionally been less active such as jazz, Latin music, rap and hip-hop.

-For more information call 323.993.3172 or email.
+For more information call 323.507.1808 or email organizer@afm47.org.

 Strike sanctions have been filed against three employers to ensure no unions will cross a Local 47 picket line formed at any non-union sessions.
 Read more